kalabharath/trem2_kala/README.md

 ![Haifan_desc](./TREM2_bill_outlook.png)

 Important points
-*Abeta structural fibril unit is chains A,G,M of the pdbid 2LMP.
+* Abeta structural fibril unit is chains A,G,M of the pdbid 2LMP.
+* The TREM2 Extra Cellular Domain is based on template 5UD7, ch.
+A.
+*